 What’s a better announcement for spring than flowers?
 Sit down with the kids to create lovely tulips from egg cartons.
 Simply cut out sections of the egg carton, and cut around their top edge to have them look like tulip petals.
 Use some green fuzzy wires for the stem, and cut out some leaves from green construction paper.
 Have the kids paint the flower buds and adorn them with glitters, sequins, or beads.
 When the paint and glue have dried, poke a small hole at the bottom of the carton and insert the fuzzy wire.
 Twist the fuzzy wire into a knot both inside and below the tulip to secure the bud in place.

 Dance in the Spring Rain

-When you’re done with all the crafts but the kids are still itching for more, you can make rain sticks with them.
+When you’re done with all the crafts but the kids are still itching for more, try making rain sticks.
 All you need are paper towel tubes, clear contact paper, foil, tape, rubber bands, and a handful of corn kernels and rice.
 Have the kids decorate the tube first by using paint or markers.
-Once the design has dried, line the tube with clear contact paper, and create a coil with the foil and tape inside the tube.
+Once the design has dried, line the tube with clear contact paper.
+Create a coil with the foil and tape inside the tube.
 Seal one end of the tube with more foil and rubber bands, pour the handful of corn kernels and rice into the tube, then seal the open end.
 You can now listen and dance to the pitter-patter of rain each time you turn the tube upside down.